DarkhanMedeuov/DarkhanMedeuov.github.io/_pages/about.md

 Hi, this is my personal page.
 I am a quantitative sociologist from Kazakhstan.
 I am mostly interested in methodology, with a special fondness of network analysis.
 Also, I am passionate about rock climbing and drum'n'bass.

 The picture to the right is totally unrelated.
-As you can see I was using a template to create this page and I am too lazy to remove the picture.
+As you can see I used a template to create this page and I am too lazy to remove the picture.
 Also, I don't have any picture of myself that is good enough to put instead.

 I will eventually transform this site into a something more personal.
 I hope.

+Also, I have a Telegram channel called <b>[Chthonic Optimism](https://t.me/+GnDONZs1kTk0ODNi)</b>.
+It has 0 posts and 0 subscribers so far.
+There is a certain poetic justice to that, I think.